hasimbuyukcelik/DSA210/README.md

 ## Data Collection Process

 - **Testosterone Data**:
-  Testosterone levels will be measured using a saliva or blood test kit at consistent times of day (e.g., morning) to account for diurnal variation.
-Measurements will be taken daily or on specific days aligned with gaming activity over a set period (e.g., 30 days).
+  Testosterone levels will be taken datasets.

 - **Gaming Behavior Data**:
   Gaming data will be collected by exporting activity logs from gaming platforms (e.g., Steam API, PlayStation Network reports) or manually logging gaming sessions.
 If APIs are unavailable, a daily journal of gaming duration, game type, and session intensity will be maintained.